-For some perspective, a 3-bedroom home sized at 140 square meters will probably cost you between €4500-€6500.
+From some perspective, a 3-bedroom home-sized at 140 square meters will probably cost you between €4500-€6500.
 Based on these numbers, expect to pay from €32 to €46 per square meter for a full rewiring project.
 Note that these figures exclude VAT and that the actual costs will depend on your current setup.

 Time-wise, expect a complete rewire to take 5-7 days, depending on the complexity of the work and the size of the team.
-With larger crew, the job may be done quicker, but you’ll probably end up paying roughly the same amount since labour costs would increase accordingly.
+With a larger crew, the job may be done quicker, but you’ll probably end up paying roughly the same amount since labor costs would increase accordingly.

 Fuse board upgrade

 Fuse board upgrades can be rather expensive – depending on the contractor and your current setup, you may have to pay as much as €300-€350 (plus VAT), if not more.
 A fuse board replacement usually requires up to a day, so labor is a big part of this project’s costs.